This page describes tips, troubleshooting, and known issues that you might find helpful if you run into problems using Google Compute Engine.

 Viewing different response formats

-gcloud compute performs most of its actions by making REST API calls.
-The
+gcloud command-line tool performs most of its actions by making REST

-pretty-printed results show only the most important information returned by any
+API calls.
+The pretty-printed results show only the most important information

-specific command.
-To see the different response output formats, use the
+returned by any specific command.
+To see the different response formats,

---format flag which displays the format in a different format than the
+--format flag which displays the response in different output formats,

-For example, to see a list of instances in JSON, use
+text.
+For example, to see a list of instances in

 Viewing gcloud compute logs

-gcloud compute creates and stores logs in a log file that you can query, located
+gcloud tool creates and stores logs in a log file that you can query, located

 at $HOME/.config/gcloud/logs.
 To see the latest log file on a Linux-based operating